 Discover 50 popular San Diego Day Trips within 100 miles of downtown.
 All of these destinations are perfect for a weekend adventure.
 Mileage estimates are from downtown San Diego.
 Travel time will depend on traffic.
-Plan on 1 to three hours travel time for each journey.
+Start with our top picks or jump to Family Activities – Gardens Nature – Historic Landmarks – Beach Destinations – Road Trips – Adventures

 Travel time 30 minutes 11 miles – Cabrillo Monument is an easy drive from just about anywhere in San Diego.
 Located on a southward-jutting finger of Point Loma, the small park is an oasis of nature and military history.
 The monument commemorates the landing of Juan Rodriguez Cabrillo at San Diego Bay in 1542.
 Trails lead down to some of the best tidepools in San Diego.